olga-demidko/documentation/docs/guide/pipeline-integration/sso/okta-sso.md

 </table>

 >[!NOTE|label:Note]
-Currently, Okta/NexPloit OIDC integration only supports SP-initiated SSO.
+Currently, Okta/Nexploit OIDC integration only supports SP-initiated SSO.

 ## Enabling Okta for the Organization
 To enable Okta for an organization, follow these steps:
 1. Log in to your Okta organization account.
-2. Add the NexPloit app, if it has not been already added, and assign users to the app.
+2. Add the Nexploit app, if it has not been already added, and assign users to the app.
 3. Set the redirection URL to `https://nexploit.app/okta/callback`.
 4. Copy the client ID, client secret and metadata URL.
 The metadata URL format is `https://{org_slug}.okta.com/.well-known/openid-configuration`.
-5. Log in to NexPloit.
+5. Log in to Nexploit.
 6. In the left pane, select the **Organization** option, and go to the **ORGANIZATION SETTINGS** section.
 7. From the **Requires SSO provider**, select **Okta**, and then click **Connect**.